AI: Artistic Interpretations, Studio Art Quilt Associates

 ABOUT THE EXHIBITION

 Featuring 35 artists, AI: Artistic Interpretations examines the rapidly evolving relationship between human creativity and artificial intelligence.
-The exhibition opens with a provocation from ChatGPT itself: “I can produce artworks quickly… but humans bring intention, emotion, and lived experience.
+When asked if it can create art better than a human, ChatGPT responds, “I can produce artworks quickly, combine styles, and iterate without fatigue, but ‘better’ is subjective—humans bring intention, emotion, and lived experience.
 I excel at tools and variation; humans excel at meaning.
 The best art often comes from human–AI collaboration.”

-• Marisa Marquez views AI as an evolution of existing creative tools, stating, “Just as sewing machines and digital embroidery expanded our artistic possibilities, AI now emerges as another powerful, yet human-guided tool… not to replace the maker’s hand, but to amplify it.”
+• Marisa Marquez views AI as a means to an end, exploring that idea in her work Stitched Syntax.
+“Just as sewing machines, digital embroidery, and design software expanded our artistic possibilities, AI now emerges as another powerful, yet human-guided tool.
+This piece celebrates how fiber artists continue to adapt and enrich tradition with technology—not to replace the maker’s hand, but to amplify it.”

 Ultimately, the question isn’t whether AI can make art better than a human—it’s what we want art to be.
 This exhibition doesn’t offer a definitive answer; instead, it invites viewers to reflect on the evolving relationship between creativity and technology.